 If they are hungry, they may see your finger as food.
 If they are stressed, they may see your hand as a threat.
 If you pick them up the wrong way, they may see you as a predator.

 Yes, they do.
 In fact, they are quite sharp.
 Their back teeth are permanent, but their front teeth can and do fall out, only to be replaced by new ones.
 This allows them to bite aggressively without worrying about damaging their teeth.

-We’ve been nipped a few times while giving our beardie food from our hands (not the best idea, by the way), and while she’s never drawn blood, we have felt how sharp her teeth are first hand!
+We’ve been nipped a few times while giving our beardie food from our hands (not the best idea, by the way), and while she’s never drawn blood, we have felt how sharp her teeth are firsthand!

-Are bearded dragons a safe pet for children?
+Are bearded dragons safe pets for children?